dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 # Introductions

-Dustin White, PhD (Economics)
+Dusty White, PhD (Economics)
 University of Nebraska at Omaha

 ---

 # Introductions

-Data Science is my passion, and I use it with Economics to
+Data is my passion, and I use combined with Economics to
 - Study risky/dangerous behaviors
 - Explore the relationship between remote work and pay
 - Learn about strategic choices in sports

 ---

-# What do you want to get out of this class?
+# What do YOU want to get out of this class?

 ---